kvirani/w5d3-sockets/README.md

 ### Problem:
 With HTTP requests, the server cannot initiate a request to the client (browser). ie HTTP requests are always initiated by the client (browser).
 This means we cannot push data to the client easily.
 HTTP requests are not persistent.
 They are transactional.

-Q: Can we accomplish real time updates without a persistent conn? (ie without WebSockets?)
+Q: Can we accomplish real time updates without a persistent conn? (ie without WebSockets?)<br>
 A: Yes, with polling.
 We can use setInterval or setTimeout for this.

 ### Challenges with Polling: